asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 ### Resilience to Interruptions

-There is a comic strip about interrupting a working programmer and the enormous setback it causes.
-This is based on the belief that developers have to load a huge amount of complex system state in their head in order to program.
+There is a cartoon about interrupting a working programmer and the enormous setback it causes.
+This is based on the belief that developers have to load a huge amount of complex system state in their head in order to program effectively.
 Too many software developers consider it a badge of honor that they mentally juggle this much complexity everyday.
 However, this an unnecessary and wasteful way of working.

  Practicing TDD ensures that you aren't required to have much of the problem state in your head at any given time.
 Each passing unit test documents a fact about the system.
-Simply starting with enough of the problem to make a single, very small test pass is all that is necessary to begin.
-This makes all forms of interruptions (meetings, appointments, phone calls, emergencies, etc.) not nearly as disruptive as they are when not practicing TDD.
+Simply starting with enough of the problem to make a single, very small test fail and subsequently pass is all that is necessary to begin.
+This makes all forms of interruptions (meetings, appointments, phone calls, emergencies, etc.) easily recoverable without a huge amount time and effort.

 ### Incremental Development & Evolutionary Design

 TDD requires developers to learn evolutionary software design techniques and how to incrementally develop features.
-Gone are the days of struggling for months only to knock out the work in several long nights and weekends, while the resulting code looks like it was written by candlelight by bleary-eyed, over-caffeinated developers.
+Gone are the days of struggling for months only to blast out the work in several long nights and weekends, while the resulting code looks like it was thrown together by bleary-eyed, over-caffeinated developers.
 Developers instead learn to break large problems down into small, achievable goals.
-These goals then get further broken down so that developers can focus on one public method of one class at a time.
+These goals then get further broken down so that developers can focus on one public method of one object at a time.

 #### Psychological Benefits